dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The result is paginated and pagination is controlled via the `prev` and `take` parameters: The response to a request results in at most `take` many token ids, starting with the next id following `prev`.
 The token ids in the response are sorted in any consistent sorting order used by the ledger.
 If `prev` is `null`, the response elements start with the smallest ids in the ledger according to the sorting order.
 If the response to a call with a non-null `prev` value contains no token ids, there are no further tokens following `prev`.
 If `take` is omitted, the ledger's default `take` value as specified through `icrc7:default_take_value` is assumed.
 If the response to a call contains fewer token ids than the provided or default `take` value, there are no further tokens in the ledger following the largest returned token id.

 For retrieving all tokens of the ledger, the pagination API is used such that the first call sets `prev = null` and specifies a suitable `take` value.
 Then, the method is called repeatedly such that the greatest token id of the previous response is used as `prev` value for the next call to the method.
-Using this approach, all tokens can be enumerated in ascending order, provided the ledger state does not change during the token enumeration.
+Using this approach, all tokens can be enumerated in ascending order, provided the ledger state does not change between the method calls.

 Each invocation is executed on the current memory state of the ledger.
-I.e., it is not possible to enumerate the token ids of the ledger at a given time or of a "snapshot" of the ledger state.
+I.e., it is not possible to enumerate the exact list of token ids of the ledger at a given time or of a "snapshot" of the ledger state.
 Rather, the ledger state can change between the multiple calls required to enumerate all the tokens.

 ```candid "Methods" +=
 icrc7_tokens : (prev : opt nat, take : opt nat32)